+GROTESQUES

-64 GROTES QUES It seems a little unfair to call them grotesques when they're so darned cute.
+It seems a little unfair to call them grotesques when they're so darned cute.
 We guess you could call them gargoyles, but the architects wouldn't like it.
-So around here we call them Atlas figures, in part because they seem to be holding up the Quad's archways.
+So around here we call them Atlas figures, in part because they seem to be holding up Hutchins Hall.
 Among the squashed-looking, individually carved stone figures are some University presidents, a frolicking tennis player, and a sturdy footballer.
+Check them out in the archways and other out-of-the-way places around the Law Quad.

+65 michigan indian tuition waiver

-Check them out around the Law Quad.
-65 MICHIGAN INDIAN TUITION WAIVER We acknowledge that the University of Michigan resides on the ancestral, traditional, and contemporary lands of the Anishinaabeg-The Three Fire Confederacy of the Ojibwe, Odawa, and Potawatomi Nations, as well as the Wyandot Nation.
+We acknowledge that the University of Michigan resides on the ancestral, traditional, and contemporary lands of the Anishinaabeg-The Three Fire Confederacy of the Ojibwe, Odawa, and Potawatomi Nations, as well as the Wyandot Nation.
 The Michigan Indian Tuition Waiver program eliminates the tuition costs for eligible Native Americans in the state's public community colleges and universities, including the University of Michigan.

+66 MAGNUM "OPIS"

-MAGNUM "OPIS" The Organization of Public Interest Students: It's an encouraging sign when more than 600 students-nearly twothirds of the student body-are part of a group dedicated to making Michigan Law grads better able to do good in the world.
+The Organization of Public Interest Students.
+It's a healthy sign when more than 600 students-nearly two-thirds of the student body-are part of a group dedicated to making Michigan Law grads better able to do good in the world.
 67 The reason "moot" rhymes with "woot."
-Picture a venerable tradition-celebrating its 100th anniversary in 2025-offering students a taste of the challenges and exhilarations of courtroom practice with a panel of three federal judges presiding, an auditorium full of attentive faculty members, and students who have been preparing for the moment for months.
-It's the dictionary definition of "courtroom drama," except the finality to hug each other afterward.
-And the adviser?
-The Hon.
-Joan Larsen, a fede appellate judge and former faculty m "courtroom drama," except the finalists tend to hug each other afterward.
+Picture a panel of three federal judges, a room full of attentive faculty members, and students who have been preparing for the moment for months.
+It's the dictionary definition of "courtroom drama," except the finalists tend to hug each other afterward.
 And the faculty adviser?
 The Hon.
-Joan Larsen, a federal appellate judge and former faculty member.
+Joan Larsen, a federal appellate judge

+'''

+each other afterward.
+And the

+faculty adviser?
+The Hon.
+Joan

+Larsen, a federal appellate judge

+and former faculty member.

+'''